 If you are a current Undergraduate student continuing your studies you should complete Returning Registration, not enrolment.

-Master's students who have completed their Bachelor's degree at the University of Kent should complete enrolment, not Returning Registration.
+Master's students who have completed their Undergraduate degree at the University of Kent should complete enrolment, not Returning Registration.

 How to enrol